lukegriffith/linuxlab/notes.md

 ```

 Everything is spawned by init, see systemd for this - my bash prompt and the ps command running from that is all under systemd --- PID 1

+# Runlevels

+Sets of services that are going to be running
+0 halt
+1 single user -- Safe mode
+2 - 5 services, users, etc.
+6 reboot

+# init.d
+Shell scripts that start deamon services, the shell script bootstraps the binary into running on the system.